Dmum303/bank_tech_test_ruby/README.md

 # Setup

+- This project is written in ruby and tested with rspec
-- clone this directory to your local machine and cd into the project folder
+- First clone this directory to your local machine and cd into the project folder

 # If you don't have ruby version manager installed

 - https://rvm.io/ to install RVM.

-# Then, we're going to get you the latest Ruby, run these comands in
+# Then, get the latest Ruby, run:

 - rvm get stable
 - rvm use ruby --latest --install --default
 - gem install bundler
 - bundle init

-# Make sure you can test
+# Make sure you can test using rspec

 - bundle add rspec
 - rspec --init